 - An IEP covers more than a 504 plan, but it's also more complex.
 It might also mean your child won't be in a regular classroom.

-Get a feel for how much homework the teacher will assign each night.
-You may want to ask for extra help to make sure your child can finish all of their assignments, or for extra time on tests.
+Find out how much homework the teacher plans to assign each night.
+You may want to ask for extra help to make sure your child can finish all of his assignments, or for extra time on tests.